ulrichwohak/ulrichwohak.github.io/_posts/2022-02-08-fms_did_time_varying_covariates.md

     this sort of TWFE regression uses already treated units as the comparison group, and therefore suffers from all well-known weaknesses in this case.
-Both Goodman-Bacon (2021) and de Chaisemartin and d'Haultfoeuille (2020) already have results along these lines, so I'm going to only talk about the case with two time periods below (which is a case where, at least in the case of unconditional parallel trends, TWFE regressions work fine).
+Both Goodman-Bacon (2021) and de Chaisemartin and d’Haultfoeuille (2020) already have results along these lines, so I’m going to only talk about the case with two time periods below (which is a case where, at least in the case of unconditional parallel trends, TWFE regressions work fine).

-2. TWFE regressions won't work well if the time-varying covariates are affected by the treatment.
-This issue is often referred to as a "bad control" problem.
+2. TWFE regressions won’t work well if the time-varying covariates are affected by the treatment.
+This issue is often referred to as a “bad control” problem.
 It seems to be standard practice just not to include covariates that are potentially affected by the treatment.
-I agree that it's a bad idea to include a time-varying covariate that is itself affected by the treatment, but I am less sure that a good solution is to just not include it.
+I agree that it’s a bad idea to include a time-varying covariate that is itself affected by the treatment, but I am less sure that a good solution is to just not include it.

-    For example, suppose that a labor economist is studying the effect of a treatment on a person's earnings and thinks parallel trends holds after conditioning on a person's occupation, but occupation is potentially affected by the treatment (there is tons of work in labor economics that would be concerned with this issue).
+    For example, suppose that a labor economist is studying the effect of a treatment on a person’s earnings and thinks parallel trends holds after conditioning on a person’s occupation, but occupation is potentially affected by the treatment (there is tons of work in labor economics that would be concerned with this issue).
 Both ignoring occupation and including occupation run into issues.
-One helpful way to think about this is to try to condition on *untreated potential occupation* --- that is, what occupation would have occurred if a person had not been treated.
-TWFE regressions don't naturally accommodate this, but we propose some solutions for this case (I'll come back to this below).
+One helpful way to think about this is to try to condition on *untreated potential occupation* — that is, what occupation would have occurred if a person had not been treated.
+TWFE regressions don’t naturally accommodate this, but we propose some solutions for this case (I’ll come back to this below).

 3. TWFE regressions like this are *highly* sensitive to the functional form.
-Since we are considering the case with two periods (and, like the "textbook" version of DID, where no units are treated yet in the first period), we can write
+Since we are considering the case with two periods (and, like the “textbook” version of DID, where no units are treated yet in the first period), we can write

     $$